5 reasons you need to be at Disrupt Berlin – TechCrunch

 As hard as founders work, it takes a network to make startup dreams come true.
 Networking at Disrupt Berlin puts you in touch with people who can help you move toward your goal.
 Connect with investors, developers, engineers, founders, marketers and more.
 Sizing up investors?
 Got questions about manufacturing or product development?

 You’ll find the right people a lot faster and more efficiently thanks to CrunchMatch, the free business match-making platform we’re making available to all attendees.
-When CrunchMatch goes live (before the conference starts), we’ll email instructions on accessing the platform to all registered attendees.
+When CrunchMatch goes live (before the conference starts), we’ll email to all registered attendees instructions for accessing the platform.

 You create a profile outlining your role and the type of connections you want to make.
-CrunchMatch suggest connections based on similar goals and then — subject to your approval — the platform handles all the scheduling details.
+CrunchMatch suggests connections based on similar goals and then — subject to your approval — the platform handles all the scheduling details.
 It’s simple and it connects you with the people you really want to meet.
-And there will be nearly 3,000 to choose from.
+And there will be nearly 3,000 from which to choose.

 2. The Interviews You’ll Watch (and questions you can ask)

-TechCrunch’s editors have spent months picking speakers for the Disrupt stage who reflect the current trends and conversations in the startup ecosystem .
-The editors interviews focus on teasing out the information and insights everyone wants to hear.
+TechCrunch’s editors have spent months picking speakers for the Disrupt stage who reflect the current trends and conversations in the startup ecosystem.
+The editors’ interviews focus on teasing out the information and insights everyone wants to hear.
 And if you have questions of your own, many of the speakers will be available for audience questions at a follow-up Q&A.

-New to Disrupt Berlin this year, The Extra Crunch Stage, features experienced operators giving practical, real-world advice on how to launch, run and grow a successful startup, including the chance for you to ask our experts your questions.
+New to Disrupt Berlin this year, The Extra Crunch Stage features experienced operators giving practical, real-world advice on how to launch, run and grow a successful startup, including the chance for you to ask our experts your questions.
 We launched this stage earlier this year in San Francisco, and the ”how to” programming was a huge hit.
-Curious about what it takes to raise a series A?
+Curious about what it takes to raise a Series A?
 Are you all about SaaS?
 Need help with your PR and branding strategy?
 Or thinking of scaling your startup globally?
 We have you covered.

-And there’s so much more programming waiting for you across several stages— plan your time and check out the Disrupt Berlin agenda.
+And there’s so much more programming waiting for you across several stages — plan your time and check out the Disrupt Berlin agenda.

 3. The Thrills of Startup Battlefield